 At whitworth our aim is that our involvement will add value to your project and that our experience can help unlock ideas within your property and scheme that can transform your space.
 According to the RIBA “Architects apply impartial and creative thinking to projects large and small, whether you are constructing, adapting or expanding a building.
 They will guide you through the design, planning and construction process from the early stage scenario of ‘what do I do?’ through to completion of the project.
 Architects add value, whether it comes from maximising the impact, functionality or marketability of a building.”

 If you are buying a new home or property, you may wish to engage a building surveyor, especially if the building is large or complex, has been altered in some way, is old, listed or dilapidated.
 You may also wish to have a surveyor look at your property if you are considering alterations, so you can review your options before proceeding.
 A building surveyor will be able to inspect the property and advise on defects and maintenance as well as the opportunities that the building may hold.

-Yes, Philip Orchard & David Mizon both hold AABC (architects accredited in building conservation) conservation accreditation, while Stephen Boniface, Tony Redman and David Lemon are conservation accredited by the RICS (Royal Institute of Chartered Surveyors).
+Yes, Philip Orchard & David Mizon both hold AABC (architects accredited in building conservation) conservation accreditation, while Stephen Boniface and Tony Redman are conservation accredited by the RICS (Royal Institute of Chartered Surveyors).
 Even if they are not directly involved in a specific project they are always on hand to add their knowledge and experience where needed.
 Mark Cleveland, Matthew Stearn and Ed Thuell are all RIBA conservation registrants and are working towards full accreditation with the RIBA.

 We offer a number of different survey options, which you can review here.
 We are also happy to consider tailoring our services to meet your specific requirements and would be happy to discuss these with you.